cb-technologists/blog/content/posts/cicd_ha.md

 ### The Cloud Native evolution (a.k.a.
 Jenkins X)

-But if we go purely Kubernetes native, and we provide an architecture where every piece of the pipeline orchestration and execution is just a state declaration object that can be recovered automatically when something goes down, then the HA and resiliency experience is event better.
+But if we go purely Kubernetes native, and we provide an architecture where every piece of the pipeline orchestration and execution is just a state declaration object that can be recovered automatically when something goes down, then the HA and resilient experience is event better.

  [Jenkins X](https://jenkins-x.io) takes these concepts and all the previous mentioned best practices of scalability and resilience.
 Everything is about Kubernetes native objects definitions (based on [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)), which are resilient by nature from Kubernetes.
 No need to think about decoupled pipelines, infrastructure replication, or recovering scenarios.
 It is already out of the box from its solution architecture design.
 If you deploy your Kubernetes platform with some [Disaster Recovery](https://en.wikipedia.org/wiki/Disaster_recovery) configurations like Cloud cross-region availability, autoscaling pools and backup features (I think [Velero](https://velero.io/) is an interesting solution for K8s backup), it is practically impossible to completely loss the service for your CI/CD pipelines (except the case the World is ending...).